-Safety Inspection.
+Safety Inspection:

 Drivers of trucks and truck tractors when transporting cargo must inspect the securement of the cargo within the first 50 miles of a trip and every 150 miles or every three hours (whichever comes first) after.
+This is a very important part of being a professional driver.
+Often cargo will move slightly or settle during the first part of a trip.
+By making careful checks on cargo securement, you can avoid losing all or part of your load and possibly injuring someone or damaging property.

-2.1.7 - After-trip Inspection and Report
+2.1.7 - Post-trip (After Trip) Inspection and Report